jawnyawns/prim/README.md

 Requires **Python 3.12** or higher.

-Here's an example of how to execute a Prim source code file via the Prim interpreter.
+Here's an example of how to execute a Prim program using the interpreter.

 ```
 python3 -m prim examples/factorial.prim